 Initially on the phone, Pam also mentioned that they “did have an issue with Parvo a few months back but that it had all been taken care of.
 That they cant possibly know with all of the puppies that they have coming in so these things happen.”

 In a separate email she added, “I forgot to mention also, Sherry had me administer de-worming meds to a puppy before the potential adopter came in.
 She said this one has them really bad, needs them most and then give this other pup a little too.”

-I have no doubt that dozens, or even hundreds of people have adopted healthy dogs from Scalawaggles, but I believe these adoptions were by accident rather than by design.
+I have no doubt that some people have adopted healthy dogs from Scalawaggles.
+But I believe these adoptions were by accident rather than by design.

-Scalawaggles claims all their dogs are examined by a veterinarian before they are transported to Washington.
+Scalawaggles claims a veterinarian examines all their dogs before they are transported to Washington.
 That could be true since all dogs coming into Washington from other states must have a health certificate from a vet verifying the dog is healthy.

-But transports often group dogs going to different rescues in the same van, and many of shady dog rescues bring in sick dogs that haven’t been examined by a vet.
-So even if a dog gets a clean bill of health for transport, they can still be infected by one or more sick dogs during the trip; this is why responsible dog rescues quarantine new dogs from out of state and having them examined by a vet in Washington before putting them up for adoption.
+But transports often group dogs going to different rescues in the same van.
+Some of shady dog rescues bring in sick dogs that haven’t been examined by a vet.
+So even if a dog gets a clean bill of health for transport, sick dogs can still infect them during the trip; this is why responsible dog rescues quarantine new dogs from out of state.
+They also ensure the dogs will be examined by a vet in Washington before putting them up for adoption.

-If Ms. Halfon and Ms. McGriff continue to lash out at critics and refuse to answer questions honestly they will only invite more scrutiny regarding how they run Scalawaggles Pet Rescue.
+If Ms. Halfon and Ms. McGriff continue to lash out at critics and refuse to answer questions honestly they will only invite more scrutiny.